 Employer Contributions to Pension Plans-The Company's funding policy for its U.S. and non-U.S. pension plans is to fund when required or when applicable upon an agreement with the plans' Trustees.
 Management also evaluates from time to time whether to make voluntary contributions to the plans.
 The Company did not make a contribution to the U.S. pension plans during the year ended December 31, 2013.
-The Company does not expect to make a contribution to the U.S. pension plans during the year ended December 31, 2013.
 The Company does not expect to make a contribution to the U.S. pension plans during the year ending December 31, 2014.

 On April 30, 2012, the Company and the Trustees of the U.K. pension plans concluded the December 31, 2010 triennial valuations of the plans.
 In connection with such valuations and a previously negotiated agreement with the Trustees, the Company and the Trustees agreed upon pension funding terms (the "agreement") (which superseded the terms of an agreement reached in June 2009 with respect to the previous triennial valuation as of December 31, 2007) whereby the Company: (i) made a contribution in December 2011 to the plans of 2.3 million British pounds (\$3,687 at December 31, 2011 exchange rates) from a previously established escrow account, (ii) agreed to make contributions of 1 million British pounds during each year from 2012 through 2020 inclusive and (iii) amended the previous escrow arrangement into an account security arrangement covering 10.2 million British pounds, committing to make annual contributions of 1 million British pounds into such account security arrangement during each year from 2014 through 2020 inclusive.
 It was further agreed that, to the extent that the value of the plans' assets falls short of the funding target for June 1, 2020 that has been agreed upon with the Trustees, the assets from the account security arrangement would be released into the plans at that date.
 Additionally, the Company agreed to fund the expenses of administering the plans, including certain regulator levies and the cost of other professional advisors to the plans.
 The terms of the agreement are subject to adjustment based on the results of subsequent triennial valuations.
-The aggregate amount in the account security arrangement was approximately \$16,900 and \$16,500 at December 31, 2013 and 2012 and has been recorded in "cash deposited with clearing organizations and other segregated cash" on the accompanying consolidated statements of financial condition.
-Income on the account security arrangement accretes to the Company and is recorded in interest income.
+The aggregate amount in the account security arrangement was approximately \$16,900 and

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)